letzya/tyk-docs/CONTRIBUTING-TECHNICAL-GUIDE.md

 ### Feature Name {{< pill-label text="LABEL" style="background-color: #f0f0f0; color: #333;" >}}
 ```

-For detailed examples and all available styling options, see the [pill-label examples page](content/ui-examples/test-pill-label.md).
-You can run Hugo locally to see how the pill labels appear in your browser:
+To read and view detailed examples of all the available styling options, see the [pill-label live examples page](https://tyk.io/docs/ui-examples/test-pill-label/)

+There's also a [security pill-label test file](./tyk-docs/tyk-docs/content/ui-examples/test-pill-label-security.md) to validate the security of the implementation.
+It's in a draft mode, so if you want to see it in the website, you need to run Hugo with `--buildDrafts` as follows

 ```
-hugo server --theme=tykio --buildDrafts --enableGitInfo
+hugo server --theme=tykio --buildDrafts --enableGitInfo --port 1313
 ```

-Then navigate to `http://localhost:1313/docs/nightly/ui-examples/test-pill-label/` to view the examples.
+Then navigate to `http://localhost:1313/docs/nightly/ui-examples/test-pill-label-security/` to view the examples.

 ## License